 He works as a freelancer, and most of the time, his work includes creating digital creatures and doubles.
 If you want to learn how to represent humans in your 3D work, Ian is the best artist to follow.
 He is doing an excellent job translating what makes us human into digital art.

-While his favorite tools are Maya, Mudbox, Photoshop, and Vray, he says that if you want to be a good 3D artist, you need to arm yourself with patience, time, and a good eye.
+While his favourite tools are Maya, Mudbox, Photoshop, and Vray, he says that if you want to be a good 3D artist, you need to arm yourself with patience, time, and a good eye.

 Piotr Kosinski is a freelance 3D artist from Warsaw, Poland.
 If you have ever wondered what it would look like if exceptional talent met hard-earned skills, Piotr might have the answer.